Information cartography in association rule mining: Results and discussion

 Indeed, the table consists of two parts, in which the first indicates the characteristics of particular datasets, like the number of instances, the number of features, and the number of attributes, while the second contains the results of the algorithm for ARM.
 The results are presented in two columns: The column 'All' denotes the number of all mined association rules, while the column 'Filtered' includes the number of all rules obtained after filtering.

-In a nutshell, the characteristics of the aforementioned datasets are as follows: the Mushroom dataset contains logical rules for mushrooms indicating if a specific one is poisonous or edible.
+In a nutshell, the characteristics of the aforementioned datasets are as follows: The Mushroom dataset contains logical rules for mushrooms, indicating if a specific one is poisonous or edible.
 The dataset includes descriptions of hypothetical samples corresponding to 23 species of gilled mushrooms, where each species is identified as definitely edible, definitely poisonous, or not recommended.
 The last class was combined with the poisonous one.
-As a result, there are two final classes, i.e. 'at1\_e' denotes the edible (included into 865 rules as consequent), and 'at1\_p' the poisonous mushrooms (included into 133 rules as a consequent).
+As a result, there are two final classes, i.e. the edible (included into 865 rules as a consequent), and the poisonous mushrooms (included into 133 rules as a consequent).
+All samples are discrete values.

-The Iris dataset collects transactions describing characteristics for the classification of three different iris plant (i.e. 'Iris setosa', 'Iris versicolour', and 'Iris virginica'), where each transaction is constructed from five features with 21 numerical attributes.
-Thus, these transactions are equally divided among three classes (33.3~\% for each of the three classes).
+The Iris dataset collects transactions describing characteristics for the classification of three different iris plants (i.e. Setosa, Versicolour, and Virginica), where each transaction is constructed from five features with 21 numerical attributes.
+Thus, these transactions are divided equally among three classes (33.3~\% for each of the three classes).

 The Abalone dataset is devoted to predicting the age of abalone from physical measurements~\cite{dua2019uci}.
+All measurements are numerical.
 The age of abalone is determined by cutting the shell through the cone, staining them, and then counting the number of rings through a microscope.
 Other measurements, which are easier to obtain, are used to predict the age.
-There are three classes originally included in the dataset, i.e. 'rings\_(-inf-8]', 'rings\_(8-15]', and 'rings\_(15-22]'.
-Thus, the first one is included into 69.95~\% of rules as a consequent, the second one in 30.05~\% of rules as a consequent, while the third one is not included in any association rule as a consequent and is therefore eliminated from observation.
+There are four classes originally included in the dataset.
+Thus, the first one is included into 69.95~\% of rules as a consequent, the second one in 30.05~\% of rules as a consequent, while the third one is not included in any association rule as a consequent and is, therefore, eliminated from the observation.

 The data in the Wine dataset are obtained as the results of a chemical analysis of wines grown in the same region in Italy, but derived from three different cultivars.
-The analysis determined the quantities of 13 constituents (features) found in each of the three types of wines, denoted as 'class\_1' (included into 59 rules as a consequent), 'class\_2' (included in 71 rules as a consequent), and 'class\_3' (included in 48 rules as a consequent).
-In summary, the number of attributes is equal to 19.
+The analysis determined the quantities of 13 constituents (features) found in each of the three types of wines: the first is included into 59 rules as a consequent, the second included in 71 rules as a consequent, and the third included in 48 rules as a consequent.
+In summary, the number of attributes is equal to 19, where each of these is numerical.